fabiospampinato/tiny-buffer/README.md

 - It runs in the browser too.
 - It still uses Node's Buffer under the hood for encoding and decoding in a Node environment, for greater performance.
-- It uses [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) under the hood for reading and writing with great performance.
+- It uses [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) under the hood for reading and writing, for greater performance.
 - It has no actual unsafe stuff, all buffers are zeroed.
 - It assumes actually valid arguments are being passed to its methods.
 - It assumes actually valid strings are used when encoding and decoding, if your strings are invalid you may get different results between the browser and Node.
-- It exposes [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView)'s methods for reading and writing too, on top of Node's Buffer's.
+- It exposes [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView)'s methods for reading and writing too, in addition to Node's Buffer's.
 - The following encodings are not supported: `base64url`.
 - The following funtions work just like in a `Uint8Array`, meaning they don't support strings: `includes`, `indexOf`, `lastIndexOf`.
 - The following functions are not implemented: `readIntBE`, `readIntLE`, `readUIntBE`, `readUIntLE`.